 Regarding the GHIC, there is one important difference with the EHIC.
 It is not valid in as many countries as the EHIC.
 British residents won’t be able to use their GHIC in Norway, Iceland, Liechtenstein or Switzerland, as was possible with the EHIC.

 The EHIC only gives access to the public health care system of your host country.
 If you are treated privately the EHIC will not reimburse you.

 With regards to care in the public sector, the EHIC gives you access to the same level of care as nationals of the country you’re visiting.
 Thus, if a national enjoys free treatment, you will have nothing to pay.
-However, please bear in mind that each country has its own rules and regulations on pricing of healthcare and it may be that care is free in your country of residence, but not necessarily in the country that you are visiting.
-In some countries nationals do not receive completely free healthcare as in the UK and the EHIC does not allow reimbursement above what the nationals of the host country receive; e.g. in France you are covered for up 80% of the costs, but the remaining 20% must be paid by you, not by the EHIC.
+However, as each country has its own rules and regulations on pricing of healthcare, it may be that care is free in your country of residence, but not necessarily in the country that you are visiting.
+In that case, the EHIC does not allow reimbursement above what the nationals of the host country receive; e.g. in France you are covered for up 80% of the costs, but the remaining 20% must be paid by you, not by the EHIC.